Faculty of Health and Wellbeing

 Julie has a background in national health promotion in the NHS and national campaigning around women’s health issues in the voluntary sector.
 She has also worked at local level providing women’s health services, and as a community representative around reproductive health/maternity issues and user representation in NHS service development.

-Since 2014 Julie has been part of UCLan’s College of Health & Wellbeing’s Research Support Team, which provides administrative and academic support to researchers across the College.
+Since 2014 Julie has been part of UCLan’s Faculty of Health & Wellbeing’s Research Support Team, which provides administrative and academic support to researchers across the College.
 She is deputy manager of the academic Research Support Team staff, and Chair of the College’s Early Career Researchers’ Forum.
 She has a developing interest in supporting people to make the transition to being an academic researcher.

 She is currently (November 2016) involved with an evaluation of the consent process for the 100,000 Genomes Project (Genomics England) with Dr Caroline Benjamin, and a post-natal qualitative study for the RESPITE clinical trial of pain relief during labour (Dr Victoria Hall Moran / Dr Gillian Thomson).
 She also supports UCLan’s Centre for Professional Ethics (CPE) on the European Commission funded projects TRUST and REWARD as researcher, editor, and on project and compliance management issues.